 4. Get-rich-quick schemes should be avoided.
 In Proverbs 21:5 we are told that, “The plans of the diligent lead surely to plenty, but those of everyone who is hasty, surely to poverty.”
 And, Proverbs 28:22 warns that, “A man with an evil eye hastens after riches, and does not consider that poverty will come upon him.”

-On page 35 of Investing for the Future, Burkett states,
+Burkett states on page 35 of Investing for the Future,

 It has been my observation that those people who lose the most money typically do so because of greed.
 The get-rich-quick con men rely heavily on greed to blind the people to whom they sell.
 Greed is what motivates high-income professionals to risk money in abusive tax shelters.
 Most could pay their taxes and still have plenty to live on comfortably.
 But the desire to hang on to a little more tempts them to take excessive risks.

-Burkett advises on page 232 of The Complete Guide to Managing Your Money,
+And, on page 232 of The Complete Guide to Managing Your Money, Burkett advises,

 Proverbs 24:3-4 says, “By wisdom a house is built, and by understanding it is established; and by knowledge the rooms are filled with all precious and pleasant riches.”
 In other words, invest in things that you understand, not in things you don’t understand.